Cross-domain Recommender Systems via Multimodal Domain Adaptation: Experiment

+\AS{To further validate our experiment results, we conducted a statistical analysis to compare the performance of the algorithms for both single-domain recommendations (SDR) and cross-domain recommendations (CDR).
+We applied the \textit{Friedman test}, which is a suitable statistical test for comparing more than two algorithms across multiple datasets~\cite{demvsar2006statistical}.
+The summary of the Friedman statistics analysis is presented in Table \ref{tab:FriedNem}.
+For both SDR and CDR, at the significance level of $\alpha = 0.05$, the \textit{Friedman test} rejects the null hypothesis that there is no significant difference in the performance of the comparing algorithms over the considered evaluation metrics.
+To further assess the performance of our proposed approach against the comparing algorithms, we also apply the \textit{Nemenyi post-hoc test}~\cite{demvsar2006statistical}.}

+\AS{This test determines whether the performance of two algorithms is significantly different by comparing their average ranks.
+Specifically, two algorithms are considered significantly different if their average ranks differ by at least the critical difference, which is computed as follows:}

+\AS{Figure \ref{fig:criticalDifference} presents the CD diagrams \cite{demvsar2006statistical} for SDR and CDR scenarios over $F1@5$ and $NDCG@5$ evaluation measures.
+The average rank of each comparing algorithm is marked along the axis (lower ranks to the left).
+As seen from Figure \ref{fig:criticalDifference}, the FCF and FDAR models outperform the other algorithms in both the SDR and CDR scenarios, respectively.
+We observed a similar results for other values of $k$ for both evaluation metrics $F_1@k$ and $NDCG@k$.}

-In the second set of experiments, we analyze the effect of $K_1$ value on the model's performance.
-We conducted experiments by varying the value of $K_1$ from 300 to 600 with a step size of 50.
-The results of the individual setting of $K_1$ on the single-domain and cross-domain models are reported in Figure \ref{fig:impact_k1}.
-Figures \ref{fig:k1_ele}, \ref{fig:k1_acc} show the impact of $K_1$ on single-domain models and Figure \ref{fig:k1_ele_acc} on the cross-domain model.
-It can be seen that our models perform even better when $K_1$ is high, as the model can encode more complex patterns, dependencies, and interactions between users and items.
+\AS{In our final set of experiments, we study the impact of varying $K_1$ on the model's performance.
+Figure \ref{fig:fdar_k1} presents the results for the FDAR model across each scenario in terms of $F_1@5$ for $K_1=300$ and $K_1=600$.
+It is evident from the figure that the model performance is slightly improved for a higher value of $K_1$.
+This trend highlights the model's ability to encode more complex patterns, dependencies, and interactions between users and items as $K_1$ increases.}

+\AS{In summary, our proposed model seamlessly integrates visual, textual, and latent features to enhance cross-domain recommendations through domain adaptation.
+The experimental results consistently demonstrate its superiority over state-of-the-art methods across various evaluation metrics.
+These findings highlight the critical role of leveraging multimodal feature fusion strategies in cross-domain recommendation systems.}

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}